 The WG also agreed on a series of “principles” that are recommend to guide the community as the support process is finalized, namely:

 Self-Financing responsibility: The WG reached Consensus on the need for self-financing responsibly on the part of any successful applicant for financial assistance.
 No more that 50% of the reduced fee may be provided by an ICANN organized development program.
-This is not meant to limit the manner in which fundraising for the other 50% is done by the applicant. consensus
+This is not meant to limit the manner in which fundraising for the other 50% is done by the applicant.

 There was a Minority view that the level should not be fixed at any specific percentage.

 Sunset period – Full Consensus: Support should have an agreed cut-off/sunset point, perhaps 5 years, after which no further support would be offered.
 This was recommended as another measure to promote sustainability and as a way to help limited resources reach more applicants.